Online Stochastic Matching

 Université Paul Sabatier Toulouse 3 118 route de Narbonne, Toulouse Bâtiment 1R3

-Convener: Vahideh Manshadi (Yale School of Management)
+Conveners: Vahideh Manshadi (Yale School of Management), Sushil Varma (Georgia Tech)

 • 7